mahajrod/MACE/README.md

 # API
 MACE is mostly developed according to _library + wrapping scripts_ scheme.
-_API documentation is under development_
+_API documentation is under development._
 Some library related code is still present in scripts, but eventually it will migrate.